Ghislaine Maxwell is sentenced to 20 years in prison

 The U.S. Probation Department recommended a 20-year sentence for Maxwell, based on federal guidelines for crimes that were "heinous and predatory in nature."
 But prosecutors sought a sentence between 30 and 55 years, citing the number of victims and Maxwell's refusal to take responsibility.

-Maxwell, 60, is being sentenced roughly six months after a jury found her guilty of sex trafficking a minor and other serious felonies.
-Epstein, who was a convicted sex offender, died in August of 2019 at a Manhattan correctional facility.
+Maxwell, 60, was sentenced roughly six months after a jury found her guilty of sex trafficking a minor and other serious felonies.
+Epstein, who was a convicted sex offender, died in August 2019 at a Manhattan correctional facility.
 Authorities had arrested him one month earlier.
+His death was ruled a suicide.

 "Epstein was the mastermind, Epstein was the principal abuser," her attorney said in a court filing earlier this month that was notable because it was one of the few instances in which Maxwell acknowledged sexual crimes took place.